superPuero/kawa_ecs/README.md

 > **query_par** and **query_self_par** execute the query in *parallel*.

 > By default, they use half of hardware threads.

-> You can configure thread count by defining the macro `KAWA_ECS_PARALLELISM` before including registry.h.
+> You can configure thread count by changing thread_count parameter while constructing registry, set it to 0 to turn off paralellism

 ---

-> Made with love.
+> Made with care.
 > If you use `kawa::ecs` in something cool, let me know!